 Being such a gay hotspot, Rio Gay Pride is huge!

-LGBTI Pride Rio de Janeiro usually starts towards the end of September and lasts for the weekend.
+LGBTQ+ Pride in Rio de Janeiro usually starts towards the end of September and lasts for the weekend.

 On Saturdays expect parties and performances until sunrise.
 The main parade is usually on the Sunday at around midday from Copacabana Beach to Avenida Atlantica!
 Get your rainbow flags at the ready!